 Traverse end.
 1340m Margin of flow.
 Return to parking lot

 Cleft in McCartys lava flow field tumulus.
 Photo L. Crumpler

 McCartys flow field vent area (aerial).
 Photo L. Crumpler

 McCartys vent as seen from the surface.
 Photo L. Crumpler

-Margin of Inflation Plateau near the southern terminus of the McCartys lava flow field.
+Margin of a lava rise plateau near the southern terminus of the McCartys lava flow field.
 Photo L. Crumpler

 Lava Tube near McCartys vent.
 Photo L. Crumpler